Objxs is a registered Arizona Corporations Commission LLC, owned by

 hold one of the solids, actually or mentally, in hand and relate a new-hire to one of the five.

-believe that when we as HR cannot see/discover a person's gift we are not seeing the person.
+believe that when we as HR professionals cannot see a person's gift we are not seeing the best of that person.

-If we can see a persons gift, we might be more likely to correctly offer or decline
+If we can see a persons gift then we might be more likely to correctly offer or decline

-interest in that person based on who they are and less on how they present on a printed resume.
+interest based on who they are instead of how they appar on a printed resume.

-Of course, we don't want every gift, we only want particular ones for a given job opening.
+Of course, we don't want every gift, we only want particular candidates for a given job opening.

 For those that are new to the platonic solid terminology, there are five platonic solids, which